 Projects undertaken under this programme area are as below:

-- Building bridges–A new cooperation culture between local institutions and their communities (2016-present) a project funded by National Endowment for Democracy, seeks to provide sufficient, simplified information about the advantages, as well as possible negative side-effects of the Territorial Administrative Reform; establish a permanent and continuous dialogue between local communities (citizens, NGOs, media, scholars)and political and technical officials of municipalities; and create the legal instruments that guaranties the inclusion of citizens in the local policy and decision-making processes.
+- Building bridges – A new cooperation culture between local institutions and their communities (2016- June 2017) a project funded by National Endowment for Democracy, seeks to provide sufficient, simplified information about the advantages, as well as possible negative side-effects of the Territorial Administrative Reform; establish a permanent and continuous dialogue between local communities (citizens, NGOs, media, scholars)and political and technical officials of municipalities; and create the legal instruments that guaranties the inclusion of citizens in the local policy and decision-making processes.

 - Youth as agent of participatory democracy and institutional accountability in the municipality of Shkodra (January 2012 – December 2014)supported by Olof Palme International Center.
 The overall objective of this project is to increase demand for institutional accountability towards local government institutions, notably the municipality of Shkodra by stimulating young citizens’ participation and exerting pressure on the municipality to improve the transparency of its activity and the communication links with the people.